Never underestimate the power you have to create change. Sometimes even small and seemingly insignificant actions can lead to powerful changes.

 Creating Lasting Connections That Travel

 I have no idea how many of the women who met at this lunch stayed in touch with fellow travelers.
 I imagine a lot.
-Personally, I stayed in touch with three, one of which is Chelse Hensley from Hashtag Tourist.
+Personally, I stayed in touch with three, one of which is Chelse Hensley.
 We took our friendship stateside as she visited me in Denver, CO.
 She even talked me into visiting my first Red Rocks Concerts.

 Ok, you’re right.
 It really didn’t take that much convincing.